rajnikantdhardwivedi7/minimal-gpu-verilog/README.md

 This project was submitted to Grokathon London as part of the selection process and was officially selected by the Grokathon organizers.

-The selection confirms that tiny-gpu met the technical and innovation criteria required for participation in an international hardware and systems-focused hackathon.
+The selection confirms that minimal-gpu-verilog met the technical and innovation criteria required for participation in an international hardware and systems-focused hackathon.

 An official invitation and selection confirmation email was received from Grokathon, and a screenshot of that confirmation is included in this repository for transparency and verification.